 But don't all trainers train to a standard someone may ask?
-I laugh.

-If you proceed slowly and in a well planned sequence you can train your horse yourself and actually have a better result than having someone else train it.
+If you proceed slowly and in a well planned sequence you can train your horse yourself and actually have a faster better result than having someone else train it.
 You are no less likely to be injured by the horse you train than by a third party trained horse if you go about it properly.

-What is properly?
+What is "properly?"

 Well properly is making sure you can do whatever you want to do with the horse under saddle from the ground before you ever get on it.
 You step by step it until you are stepping on the horse itself.

-It is my firm belief that the horse is too young for under saddle work.
+It is my firm belief that your horse is too young for under saddle work.
 There are a number of areas in the horse that have not closed yet.
 Traditionally folks have only focused on the knees but there are other growth plates that should fuse.
 I personally would wait until the horse is at least a good four.
 With care you'll have the horse around a long time.
 No sense in opening yourself up for chronic conditions that could pop up in the first half of its life that will affect the last half - ringbone, lordosis, etc.